Child Visitation Lawyer in Virginia Beach

 As a noncustodial parent, you do have a right to protect your children if they are in danger.
 This is the only exception to the 48-hour rule.
 In this circumstance, you will need the assistance of a family law attorney to help you file a petition and modify the custody order.

 By retaining the services of a family law attorney, you can petition to modify a custody order.
 To do this, you need to prove that your living situation is significantly better than the custodial parent’s.
 The court will always do what’s best for the child but will not alter the custody order if both living situations are of equal quality.

 We Can Represent You

 Virginia law is very strict about ensuring a child has time with both parents.
 At The Law Offices of Daniel J. Miller, our family law attorney has extensive knowledge of Virginia’s custody laws and can help protect your visitation rights.
-When you schedule a free consultation, our lawyer will review your case and strategize a plan based on your personal circumstances.
+When you schedule a consultation, our lawyer will review your case and strategize a plan based on your personal circumstances.

 Contact The Law Offices of Daniel J. Miller at (757) 517-2942 to review your visitation rights.

 “If you need a good lawyer in Virginia Beach this is the place to go.”- Sky

 “The quality of work was also amazing and couldn't ask for anyone better.”- Michael